Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Unrelated to GCC or LLVM

-Chatassembler shares zero (0) code with GCC or LLVM.
+Ultrassembler shares zero (0) code with GCC or LLVM.
 That means we can make it a third reference implementation of RISC-V assembly!

 ### ▫️ Verified quality

-The Chatassembler testsuite currently has 1700+ tests covering all supported instructions and directives and other cases too.
+The Ultrassembler testsuite currently has 1700+ tests covering all supported instructions and directives and other cases too.

-This has led to Chatassembler revealing lots of bugs in `as` including ones causing internal errors!
+This has led to Ultrassembler revealing lots of bugs in `as` including ones causing internal errors!

 ### ▫️ Fast! 🏎️

-Chatassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
-Unlike `mold`, however, Chatassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Chatassembler so fast?**
+Ultrassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
+Unlike `mold`, however, Ultrassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Ultrassembler so fast?**

-On my desktop with a Zen 3 CPU and GCC 11, Chatassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC and GCC 14, both assembling the `16kinstrs.s` sample file, measured in number of cycles.
+On my desktop with a Zen 3 CPU and GCC 11, Ultrassembler is approximately 13x faster than `as` and 9x faster on my RISC-V SBC with a TH1520 SoC and GCC 14, both assembling the `16kinstrs.s` sample file, measured in number of cycles.

 ## Differences to `as` and `llvm-mc`

-Chatassembler is different to `as` and `llvm-mc` in these important ways:
+Ultrassembler is different to `as` and `llvm-mc` in these important ways:

 ### ▫️ Machine code

-Chatassembler can only generate RISC-V machine code.
+Ultrassembler can only generate RISC-V machine code.
 It can't make ELF or other executable files.

-In other words, Chatassembler replaces what you would otherwise do with `as foo.s && objcopy -O binary a.out`.
+In other words, Ultrassembler replaces what you would otherwise do with `as foo.s && objcopy -O binary a.out`.

 ### ▫️ Directive support

-Because Chatassembler only generates RISC-V machine code, it ignores directives such as `.align` and `.globl` which only make sense with executable files.
+Because Ultrassembler only generates RISC-V machine code, it ignores directives such as `.align` and `.globl` which only make sense with executable files.

-Here's a table of what [directives](https://github.com/riscv-non-isa/riscv-asm-manual/blob/main/src/asm-manual.adoc) Chatassembler supports as of the latest commit:
+Here's a table of what [directives](https://github.com/riscv-non-isa/riscv-asm-manual/blob/main/src/asm-manual.adoc) Ultrassembler supports as of the latest commit:

 ☑️ = Supported